 Are there any existing manual test plans that may be used?

-Can we prioritize where the application is most affected for errors through updates or which processes are critical for our business continuity?
+Can we prioritize where the application is most prone to errors through updates or which processes are critical for our business continuity?

 Do we know how many business processes are supported with our application?

 Can I estimate how much I want to cover with automated testing in Dynamics 365?

 Is there any deadline when we need to have it done?

 Do you need any specific test execution reporting in place?